pfmaggi/pfmaggi.github.io/content/pages/privacy_policy.md

+---
-# Privacy
+title: Privacy Policy
+author: Pietro F. Maggi
+skipPostNav: true
+---

 Privacy matters but it can be confusing.
 This page explains our approach to privacy on all our websites and how it affects you.

 ## Short version

-We do not collect any statistics about your visit.
+I do not collect any statistics about your visit.
+As this blog is currently hosted on Github's Pages, some of your informations are going to be recorded on their servers but, as far as I know, I've to access to those information.

-## Measuring our visitors

-In the past we were measuring visitors to our website using Google Analytics.

-Given that we were not using those information anyway, we decided to switch them off.

-You can learn more about [Google Analytics](http://www.google.com/analytics/learn/privacy.html) or [opt out if you wish](https://tools.google.com/dlpage/gaoptout).

 ## Updates to this policy